pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 Usually the backups are stored on a server somewhere else in the world; that server might be owned by an entity like Github or Atlassian’s Bitbucket.
 This process of protecting source code is called “version control”.

-The tool used by developers is pretty much the industry standard these days: Git.
+The version control tool that is pretty much the industry standard these days is called “Git”.
 Git allows developers to work on different versions of a code base, called branches or forks, that do not cause disruption to the code that is working in production.
-These branches, when stored in Github or Bitbucket, are kept separate to the main or “master” branch ( version) of the code that is used in production.
+These branches, when stored in Github or Bitbucket, are kept separate to the main or “master” branch (version) of the code that is used in production.

 Git also allows developers to fix up their mistakes, track who wrote what line of code, and provide a history of all the changes that have occurred.